 There are also a number of long-term physical effects that young drinkers can suffer from.
 The brain doesn’t stop fully developing until about the age of 25, drinking, especially drinking in excess, can inhibit this process and led to problems with long-term thinking and memory skills.
 Likewise, it drinking is also known to impact other body processes such as the liver and reproductive organs.

-According to data from the Center for Disease Control and Prevention, between 2003 and 2012, there were more than 2,200 people killed in car crashes involving a drunk driver in Oklahoma.
-Despite less Oklahoma drivers admitting to driving after drinking too much compared to the national rate, the state saw a significant difference in death rates due to drunk driving across all ages.
+According to data from the Centers for Disease Control and Prevention (CDC), between 2009 and 2018, there were more than 1,850 people killed in car crashes involving a drunk driver in Oklahoma.
+Despite fewer Oklahoma drivers admitting to driving after drinking too much compared to the national rate, the state saw a significant difference in death rates due to drunk driving across all ages.

 According to the Oklahoma Highway Safety Office, in 2017, there were 6478 alcohol-related crashes in the state of Oklahoma, 171 of these were fatal.